timothyjward/osgi.enroute.site/_concepts/095-modularity-maturity-model.md

 * Perfective (New Functionality) - 61%
 * Other - 4%

-To provide a financial context, lets apply to some typical project costs:
+To provide a financial context, lets apply this breakdown to some typical project costs:

-* A small Enterprise software project that costs $1M to deliver will have a lifetime cost of $10M.
+* A small Enterprise software project that costs $1M to deliver will have a lifetime cost of $5M.
-* An Industry 4.0 soluton that has an implementation costs of $20M, will have a lifetime cost of $200M.
+* An Industry 4.0 soluton that has an implementation costs of $20M, will have a lifetime cost of $100M.
-* A modest Smart City solution that has an implementation cost of $50M, will have a lifetime cost of $500M, of which ...
+* A modest Smart City solution that has an implementation cost of $50M, will have a lifetime cost of $250M, of which ...
-    * $85M is fault fixing.
+    * $42.5M is fault fixing.
-    * $90M of costs relating to changes in the Environment.
+    * $45M of costs relating to changes in the Environment.
-    * $305M ongoing functional enhancements.
+    * $152.5M ongoing functional enhancements.

 Given the increasing sophistication of modern software solutions these figures almost certainly underestimate the total lifetime costs.